August 1, 2013

 Backyard pools can be deadly for wildlife.
 Take a few precautions to make your pool safer for wild animals.

 10. Help out bugs (they’re animals, too)

 Insects make up 70 percent of the animal kingdom, and most of them are harmless or even helpful.
-Attract beneficial insects to your yard and garden, and look for eco- and animal-friendly approaches to insect control.
+Attract beneficial insects to your yard, garden, park, place of worship, etc. and look for eco- and animal-friendly approaches to insect control.

 11. Keep cats inside